berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 2.1 Rendering Contexts and Drawing Surfaces
 --------------------------------------------------------

-The OpenGL speci cation is intentionally vague on how a rendering context (an abstract OpenGL state machine) is created.
+The OpenGL specification is intentionally vague on how a rendering context (an abstract OpenGL state machine) is created.
 One of the purposes of GLX is to provide a means to create an OpenGL context and associate it with a drawing surface.